-Because you have had a general anaesthetic, for the next 24 hours you must not
+For next 24 hours you must not

-- Travel alone. - Drive any vehicle e.g. car or ride a bicycle. - Operate machinery (including domestic appliances such as a kettle). - Climb ladders. - Make important decisions; sign any business or legal documents. - Drink alcohol. - Return to work within 12 hours of treatment.
+- Travel alone - Drive any vehicle e.g. car, scooter or ride a motorcycle or bicycle - Operate machinery (including domestic appliances such as a kettle) - Climb ladders - Make important decisions, sign any business or legal documents - Drink alcohol - Return to work within 12 hours of treatment.
 Your general health and any medicines you are taking may increase the time you need off work.